Cash App has popped up seemingly out of nowhere and you may be thinking “What is this app? I want cash!”

 There ARE tons of people who ARE interested, but it takes a lot more effort than just copying a link and spamming it everywhere.
 You usually have to talk to people and answer questions from them about it, so it’s important to actually try the apps first haha.

 BUT… you can always look around and watch which tactics other people are using that work and develop your own unique method of attracting people to your links.

 I personally find using a website is the most efficient way, but some people are more socially adept than I am, so they will have an easier time connecting with people on social media than an introvert like myself.

-Anyway, I LOVE affiliate marketing and referral marketing so I wouldn’t feel right if I didn’t discuss it a little in my articles, especially about apps that are popular in the referral marketing circle currently.
+Anyway, I LOVE affiliate marketing and referral marketing so I wouldn’t feel right if I didn’t discuss it a little in my articles, especially about apps that are popular in the referral marketing circle currently, like Cash App.